-In 2012 California was struck by a drought which lasted for four years.
-The last year of the drought saw Salmon River spring Chinook enter into a deep trough in their population cycle, and over the following years their population sunk into even further decline rather then pulling out of the trough in accordance with the usual pattern.
+In 2012 California was struck by a drought which has lasted (with a brief respite) for 10 years.
+These last years saw Salmon River spring Chinook enter into a deep trough in their population cycle, sinking into even further decline rather then pulling out of the trough in accordance with the usual pattern.

-The year 2020 marks the second lowest number of returning spring Chinook since surveys began in 1990 and the sixth consecutive year that numbers have been below average, making it the longest running trough since 1990 as well.
+The year 2021 marks the second lowest number of returning spring Chinook since surveys began in 1990.
+2022 marks the seventh consecutive year that numbers have been below average, making it the longest running trough since 1990 as well.